Xofanne/video-to-frames-extractor/README.md

 Just put the main.py file in any folder you want and run it with "python main.py" or "python3 main.py".

-You must have numpy and opencv-python installed.
+You must have the numpy and opencv-python libraries installed if you run the .py file.

 ## The arguments: